Stratford-upon-Avon and Midland Junction Railway: Railophone

 In view of the extraordinary number of terrible railway accidents that have occurred in different parts of the world during the last few months, the latest invention in the science of wireless electricity deserves far more public attention than has been given to it.
 [The invention] promises to create a beneficial revolution in railway traffic by making a train the safest as well as the most comfortable means of travelling.
 As soon as the "railophone" comes into general use a collision between two trains will practically be an impossibility.
 Moreover, the difficult art of the signalman will be transformed into a science.
 The reach and flexibility of the arm of the law will be marvellously extended to the detriment of wrongdoers flying from justice; and a passenger on an English express, while travelling along at 60 mph will soon be able to hold a quiet conversation with a person as far away as Astrakan.

 Mr Hans von Kramer, the inventor of the "railophone," is an electrical engineer of Birmingham.
 He has worked on the old idea of electro-magnetic induction discovered by Faraday about 80 years ago.

 The demonstration was evidently a technical success; as well as showing that trains could be stopped remotely, von Kramer accidentally leant on the activation button and a movement shunting to the platform was instantly stopped.
 Nonetheless the cost of installing the system on a widespread basis seems to have deterred its general adoption.

 From 1914

-During World War I the railways came under the control of a Railway Executive Committee, and leisure travel was discouraged.
+During World War I the railways came under the control of the Railway Executive Committee, and leisure travel was discouraged.